archrave/VCart-E-commerce-App/README.md

-# Recipes App Project
+# Virtual Shopping App

 An android and iOS app to simulate an online shopping service via a virtual currency.

 ## Features
  - Favorite button to mark and save your favourite products
  - Side Drawer to navigate 'Your Orders' and various other options
- - User could sell their own product
+ - Users could sell their own products
- - Filter feature to filter out desired products.
+ - Filter feature to filter out desired products

 ## Tools
 - Flutter v2.2.2 SDK